confluentinc/demo-siem-optimization/instructions/abbreviated.md

     | sort -savings
     ```
 > Effectively what you are seeing is a side by comparison for the number of straight cisco events in the filtered data vs. the number in my deduplicated data broken down by event type.
 You can see there is anywhere between a 98% to 99% savings in the number records.

-## Avoid Lock-In -- Analyze with Elastic

-> So remember that voluminous DNS data we talked about in the beginning?
-Well we are already analyzing this in real time with Sigma but suppose we wanted to index it all and do retrospective analysis.
-Maybe we don’t want to send it to Splunk because of its size.
-Maybe we want to leverage another tool, lets say Elastic, for this.
-I can just as easily send a topic to Elastic as I can to Splunk.
-So lets create a new sink connector for the enriched DNS we made.
-Again, I’ll just execute a script for this.

-1. In the terminal, submit the connector and then go to Connect -> connectors in Control Center.
-    ```bash
-    ./scripts/submit-connector.sh kafka-connect/connectors/elastic-sink.json
-    ```

-> You can now see we have a connector sending data to Elastic.
-Lets head over to Elastic to verify that its getting in.

-2. Open Kibana, Elastic's web UI, on port `5601` from Remote Explorer (see [Gitpod tips](./gitpod-tips.md))

-.
-From Kibana's hamburger menu on the top left, select "Discover" and create a data view with `rich*` to match the `rich_dns` index.

-> As you can, see the data is here.
-I’ll leave the Elastic analysis up to your imagination.

-> I have sent data to Splunk and Elastic but I could have just as easily sent the data to a S3, a data lake, or whatever you want to use.
-This is an essential aspect of using Confluent to create an observability data fabric. it enables a vast ecosystem of tools rather than forcing you to use a single vendor.

-## Summary

->  In summary, this demo showed four advantages of using Confluent:
->1.
-Detect threats directly in the streams of data in real-time with ksqlDB and Confluent Sigma.
->2.
-Decrease your Splunk costs by filtering and aggregating the data before it lands in Splunk.
->3.
-Gain insights from high volume data too expensive to index.
->4.
-Avoid vendor lock-in so that you can take advantage of the strengths of different SIEM vendors.